LUMC/HAMLET/docs/source/snv-indels.rst

     - Minimum read depth to call a variant
     - no (default=2)
   * - known_variants
-    - File containing known varaints and their annotation
+    - File containing known variants and their annotation
     - no

 Filter and annotation criteria